The Dean of Students Office strives to provide assistance for students in need.

 If you are encountering a problem and you are not sure where to turn, contact the to the Dean of Students Office.
 Whether it is an issue in a class or a problem with your landlord, we can help with support and advocacy.

 The University of Wisconsin Oshkosh is committed to fostering an inclusive environment where every member of our community is respected and valued.
 Whenever an instance of bias occurs we encourage the filing of this report so that the situation can be addressed.
-If you choose to share your name, a UW Oshkosh staff member will follow up with you within one business day.
+If you choose to share your name, a UW Oshkosh staff member will follow up with you as soon as possible.

 - If a severe circumstance impedes a student’s ability to be academically successful, the Dean of Students Office processes Late Withdrawal/Late Drop coursework requests based on the following reasons: